django-haystack/django-haystack/docs/tutorial.rst

 expecting.
 You instantiate most search fields with a parameter that points to the attribute of the object to populate that field with.

-The exception to this are the ``ContentField`` and ``StoredField`` classes.
+The exception to this is the ``TemplateField`` class.
-These take no arguments as they both use templates to populate their contents.
+This take either no arguments or an explicit template name to populate their contents.
 You can find more information about them in the ``ModelIndex`` API reference.

 .. _Django admin site: http://docs.djangoproject.com/en/dev/ref/contrib/admin/